FranciscoBorges/openwrt-printing-packages/README.md

 - to compile everything in this feed you should use the script `setup-buildsystem.sh` or some variation of those commands.

-- copy compiled packages to your router
+- copy compiled packages to your router (copy the whole directory as you need the files used to index the packages)

 ```
 scp -r ./bin/$ARCH/packages root@openwrt.lan:/storage/printer/packages/